 Any user can comment on a page by using the comment form at the bottom of each page.
 The page’s owner will be notified of any comments if you have Slack notifications enabled.
 Include an @mention in the comment to notify other teammates.

 Pages can be published in a single category.
-Categories can be viewed by any team member unless they're private.
-To restrict access to certain pages, create a private category and select who you want to be able to view pages in that category.
+Categories can be viewed by any team member unless they're invite-only.
+To restrict access to certain pages, create an invite-only category and select who you want to be able to view pages in that category.

 Pages can also be filed in Subcategories.
 To file a page in a subcategory, use the dropdown on the category or page view, and select "move".

 You can then select the category and subcategory you want to move the page to.

 Check out this article for more information on moving pages and subcategories.

 When you publish a Tettra page, it's really useful to know if your teammates have viewed it and what they think of it.